Alex Bregman Wants It All

 Winning a Twitter beef is one thing, but winning a World Series (again) is ultimately where Bregman's focus lies.
 When the Red Sox are brought up, he says, "Can't wait to knock them out in the ALDS."
 He wants to win the American League MVP.
 He wants to win a Gold Glove.
 He wants to win the World Series.
 He wants to win the World Series MVP.
 He wants to win the batting title.
 Long term?
 "I want to win the Triple Crown in the big leagues," Bregman says.
 "I want to win a bunch of World Series.
 I want to be in the Hall of Fame."
 He's accomplished nearly everything a player three years into their career can accomplish.
 It's not going to change now that he's living out his dreams.

 Bregman verbalizes these goals publicly—not to rub people the wrong way, which he knows he does, but to hold himself accountable, publicly.
 This might explain his candor, too.
 Anything and everything will be used for motivation.
 At LSU he wore No. 30 for the number of teams that passed over him when he entered the MLB draft out of high school in 2012.
-(He was selected in the 29th round by the Boston Red Sox, but the rest of the league’s teams passed.)
+He was selected in the 29th round by the Boston Red Sox, but the rest of the league's teams passed.
 He wears No. 2 with the Astros as a tribute to Derek Jeter and to remind himself that he was chosen second overall in the 2015 draft, behind Atlanta Braves shortstop Dansby Swanson.

 The outside chatter doesn't concern him.
 "As long as you're out there performing and playing to the best of your abilities, people can't say shit," Bregman says.
 "Everyone says like, ‘Oh you're so cocky, you talk shit.'
 Baseball players all talk shit.
 I talk shit about how good my team is.
 I don't talk shit about how good I am.
 My team should be playing on prime time.
 My team is fucking nasty."